ArchieAtkinson/berth/README.md

 - `envmnt`
   - Expanding environment variables in the configuration file
 - `shell-words`
-  - Splits command line type commands in the configuration file to be passed tocommands
+  - Splits command line type commands in the configuration file to be passed to commands
 - `thiserror` and `miette`
   - Provides pretty, well defined errors
 - `bollard` (requires `tokio` and `tokio-utils`)
   - Programmaic way to interact with docker
 - `indicatif`
   - Progress spinners
+- `sha2`
+  - Hashing the dockerfile content

 ### Development Dependencies

 - `assert_cmd`
   - Provides the binary path of `berth` for integration testings
 - `ctor`
-  - Installs `color-eyre` hook for the test binary
+  - Installs the `color-eyre` hook for the test binary
 - `tempfile`
   - Provide ephemerla directories and files for integration testing `berth`'s file based features
 - `pretty_assertions`